 Budget, Budget, Budget

 All you need is love, but money makes the world go around.
 That is particularly true when it comes to children.
 From the very first medical expenses of childbirth, through to food, clothing, and education, children and families are not cheap.
 Health care and insurance need to be considered and planned carefully, and storing away some emergency funds isn’t a terrible idea either.
+If your child has a disability, you can take advantage of government support programs like NDIS Allied Health in Australia.
 If you are parents who work, then transport and childcare will need to be up at the top of the list.
 College is one of the big expenses that you need to keep in the front of your mind, and you’ll only have 16 to 18 years to plan for it, so get moving!

 Put Wills in Place

 No one wants to think about the worst, but life happens and there is nothing we can do to stop it.
 A 2017 survey shows that as many as 58% of Americans do not have estate planning documents in place.
 Not only is it easy and quick to put the paperwork in place, but it could also potentially save a lot of emotional and financial stress in the event of the most unfortunate happening.
 Be sure to consult a legal advisor and follow the correct channels to ensure minimal impact on your loved ones.

 The world is a scary place, but through your love, care and commitment, you can mitigate some of the harder parts of it and cushion some of its blows.
 With some careful consideration and lots of planning, you can proudly stand beside your child and watch them carve a path through everything the world has to throw at them.